 The Library aims to check all reading lists sent to us by the academic departments and centres, so that everything specified on a reading list is available from the Library.
 There are two main types of material on reading lists, books and journal articles.

-To find a book: search by Title or Author in the Classic catalogue or enter some words from the title into Encore, then make a note of the classmark, availability and shelved at information (see the Guide to the Library Catalogue for more details).
+To find a book: enter some words from the title into Library Search or search by Title or Author in the Classic catalogue, then make a note of the classmark, availability and shelved at information (see the Guide to the Library Catalogue for more details).

 Jonathan D. Spence, The Search for Modern China, (Norton, 1990).
 Search under Title "search for modern china" or under Author "spence, jonathan" in the Classic catalogue.

 The information you will need to make a note of is:

 - Classmark: DS 754.S7

 - Availability: IN LIBRARY

 Many books on reading lists are part of the Short Loan collection on the ground floor of the Library or the Student collection on the first floor.
 Some books are also available online.
 These can be searched for in the same way as ordinary books and have the classmark "Online book".
 To access the text of an e-book, click on the link in the middle of the relevant catalogue record to "view the full text".